 Natasha’s Law is in full force after coming into effect on the 1st of October 2021, helping to protect those with allergies when purchasing PPDS (prepacked for direct sale) food.

-This has raised discussion around the food laws currently in place for hospitality businesses that do not sell pre-packaged food on-site.
+This has continued to raise discussions around the food laws currently in place for hospitality businesses that do not sell pre-packaged food on-site.
 How are restaurants and other eateries communicating clear allergen information to their customers, and how can technology help?

 Currently, hospitality venues that prepare food on-site for customers, must state if the food and drink being sold contains any of the 14 most common allergens in writing.
-This is often displayed on hard copy menus which can become outdated when recipes change and will therefore require continued re-prints.
+As customers, we often see this displayed on hard copy menus which can become outdated when recipes change and will therefore require continued re-prints.

-Similarly, when it comes to managing allergen information, many operators are still manually updating spreadsheets or using a stock system that doesn’t integrate with other platforms, which can result in inefficiencies and reduced customer transparency.
+When it comes to managing allergen information, many operators are still manually updating spreadsheets or using a stock system that doesn’t integrate with other platforms, which can result in significant inefficiencies and reduced customer transparency.

-- Build recipes from allergen-assigned ingredients, all from one system – Kobas Cloud.
+- Operators build recipes from allergen-assigned ingredients, all from one system – Kobas Cloud.
 From here, the system will use that information to automatically build an item’s allergen profile.
 Need to change an ingredient within an item’s recipe, or add another?
 The allergen profile will be updated accordingly.

-- Say goodbye to manually updating spreadsheets.
+- Manually updating spreadsheets is a thing of the past with Kobas.
 Allergen profiles are stored in the cloud, making it easier than ever to access and manage information.

 - When saving a recipe in Kobas Cloud, the system will recognise if no allergens have been assigned and prompt the user to take action by selecting one of the following options: